History of GVSU Transportation

 - August 2014 - Ownership of Bike Rental Program transferred to the Outdoor Adventure Center.

-- February 2016 - Laker Line BRT approved for federal funding.
+- February 2016 - Laker Line BRT submitted for federal funding.
 Final design and engineering phase begins.